1601-mma2013/Checked/README.md

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints
-1. product{project} vision
+1. Product{project} vision
 	- Be the first and best product that user can think of in managing their belongings.
 User need not to worry leaving their belongings at home.
 2. risk
 	- Do not have wifi connection and could not connect to the application.
 	- User could not receive notification during low battery on their phone.

 3. Obstacles
 	- User's phone (device) gets stolen/ lost.

 4. constraints
-* Internet connection
+	- Internet connection
-* Cost
+	- Cost
 5. opportunities
-	In spite of the obstacles we have this project has strength from
+	-In spite of the obstacles we have this project has strength from

 a) Helping users in managing the items they need to bring for an occasion.